 At The Tippling House Aberdeen, there is also the addition of the Tasting Academy workshops where you can learn more about your favourite drinks.
-From botanicals to tasting the finished products of your beverage of choice whether that be whisky, wine or gin and explore all of the different flavours in these interactive sessions.
+From botanicals to tasting the finished products of your beverage of choice, whether whisky, wine or gin, explore all of the different flavours in these interactive sessions.

 With an extensive cocktail and spirits menu, The Spiritualist Aberdeen is a popular choice to grab lunch or for friends looking to catch up on a weekend.